-- 3. Complaints must be raised within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
-The school will consider complaints made outside of this time frame only if the chair of governors and headteacher, having taken advice, are of the view that exceptional circumstances apply. - 4.
-All time-scales in this procedure refer to school working days, for this school, excluding school holidays, In Service Training (Inset) days and bank holidays. - 5.
+- 7. Complaints must be raised within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
+The school will only consider complaints made outside of this time frame if the chair of governors and headteacher, having taken advice, are of the view that exceptional circumstances apply. - 8.
+References to "school days" in this procedure refer to school working days for this school, excluding school holidays, In Service Training (Inset) days and bank holidays. - 9.
 Any complaints made outside of term time will be considered to have been received on the first school day after the holiday period.